DaRu0204/RL_TD3_continuum_robot_control/README.md

 ## Project structure
 This project is organised into several directories:
 *   dataset\/: Contains data for training simulation and control models.
-*   workspace\/: Contains scripts for displaying workspace and generating .txt files that contain workspace points.
+*   workspace\/: Contains scripts to display workspace and generate .txt files that contain workspace points.
 *   SL_learning\/: Contains scripts to train and test simulation model.
 *   SimulateRobotLearnedModel\/: Contains saved simulation model and scalers.
 *   TD3_learning\/: Contains scripts to train, test, and optimize the control model based on the TD3 algorithm.